-In this course you will develop specialised knowledge and skills in creating health-promoting settings of everyday life in the neighbourhoods and communities where people live, love, work, shop and play.
-You will learn how to use individual and social action advocacy strategies to gain political commitment, policy support, social acceptance and systems support to improve health and well-being and tackle inequalities.
+In this course, you will develop specialised knowledge and skills in creating health-promoting settings of everyday life in the neighbourhoods and communities where people live, love, work, shop and play.
+You will learn about the role of healthy public policy, how to apply theories of the policy process, and use advocacy strategies to gain political commitment, policy support, social acceptance and systems support to create health and well-being and address inequalities.

 - Enrolled in any Postgraduate Program

 - Online: Semester 2

 - Mathematics,Statistics,Computing,Built Environment,OtherHlth:

 - Class timetable

 Students enrolled in this course should check the course Blackboard site to ensure that they are accessing the most recent approved version of the course outline.